 - Getting a higher salary – Since the vast majority of us earn our primary income from our job, this is an obvious strategy.
 Obvious — yet few of us do it.
 You can earn a higher salary by improving your skills at work and translating that into more responsibility and a higher salary, switching jobs, or switching entire industries.

 Don’t make earning money harder than it needs to be

 I’m a big believer in not making things harder than they need to be.
 Sure, you could embark on a long, frustrating (and probably fruitless) quest to invent “The Next Big Thing” in social media or online gaming.
 But if you’re looking for the EASIEST and BEST way to make money, most people would be do well to stick to one of these 3 ways.

 Not just because they’re simple, but because these 3 exact ways of making money been TESTED by thousands of people before you.
+THEY WORK.
 You aren’t staking your future on some random scheme that you “hope” will work.
-Instead, you’re applying your own talents to a proven method to make money – which cuts your risk dramatically.
+Instead, you’re applying your own talents to a proven method to make money – which practically eliminates any risk.

 Which way of making money is best for you?

 That’s up to you.
 Now that you know about each of the 3 models, your job is to identify which way of making money fits YOU best.
 Everyone is different.
 We all have unique circumstances, opportunities, strengths and weaknesses in front of us.